pbaturo/RaycastingDemo/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Credits

+This project was inspired by [Raycasting in C by Beqa Tvildiani](https://www.youtube.com/watch?v=G9i78WoBBIU).

 ## Contributing

 Contributions are welcome!
 Please open issues or pull requests for improvements.